 Formative assessments include group activities in tutorial classes, mini-tests and project workshops.
 Laboratory and computer-based investigations, poster and oral presentations and a level 6 project giving students the opportunity to show the knowledge understanding and skills they have developed.

 Organised work experience, work based learning, sandwich year or year abroad

-The course includes the option to take either a 15 credit Work Placement module at level 6 or a 30 credit Sandwich Placement module between level 5 and level 6.
-Students are not allowed to register for both these modules.
+The course includes the option to take a 15 credit Work Placement module at level 5 or 6.

 Modules required for interim awards

 Anatomy and Physiology 1